-“The EGA which is being negotiated today is very much a child of ICTSD’s proposal of a SETA” – Lead negotiator from one of the countries in the EGA negotiations
+“The EGA which is being negotiated today is very much a child of ICTSD’s proposal of a SETA.” – Lead negotiator from one of the countries in the EGA negotiations.

-“The drive to get the Environmental Goods Agreement on the agenda has been led by [ICTSD Chief Executive] Ricardo Melendez and his team at ITCSD.
-He has been absolutely tireless, publishing over 40 papers showing how such an agreement might work, how to make it compatible with WTO principles and trade law, etc. It is an incredibly promising initiative – offering a route not only to reducing costs in the long term, but potentially helping dispel the current atmosphere of tit-for-tat trade wars plaguing solar and wind sectors.” – Michael Liebreich, Chairman of the Advisory Board at Bloomberg New Energy Finance
+“The drive to get the Environmental Goods Agreement on the agenda has been led by [ICTSD Chief Executive] Ricardo Melendez and his team at ICTSD.
+He has been absolutely tireless, publishing over 40 papers showing how such an agreement might work, how to make it compatible with WTO principles and trade law, etc. It is an incredibly promising initiative – offering a route not only to reducing costs in the long term, but potentially helping dispel the current atmosphere of tit-for-tat trade wars plaguing solar and wind sectors.” – Michael Liebreich, Chair of the Advisory Board at Bloomberg New Energy Finance.